marcberg/FPL_player_points/README.md

 ## TODO-list

-- Add API and raw-data in to this project (currently in another project which I read from).
-Then update code and folder-structure.
-- Add deep learning-model
 - Add/update docstrings
 - Add/update comments in code
 - Remove warnings (either by turn them off or by fixing the code)